nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ## FAQ
-1. Where can I check your Github page?
+Q: Where can I check your Github page?
-Q: You can click [here](https://github.com/jinhanfromNUS/ip)
+A: You can click [here](https://github.com/jinhanfromNUS/ip)

-2. What is the date format?
+Q: What is the date format?
 Why is my date format wrong?
-Q: Date format should be XXXX-XX-XX (e.g. 2023-01-01).
+A: Date format should be XXXX-XX-XX (e.g. 2023-01-01).
 This only applies for entering the date format.

-3. Why is my date not working?
+Q: Why is my date not working?
-Q: The date format in your list and the date format while adding deadline/event tasks is different.
+A: The date format in your list and the date format while adding deadline/event tasks is different.
    Adding tasks: YYYY-MM-DD
    Output List: DDMMMYYYY

-4. Why is my *delete* / *mark as done* / *mark as not done* not working?
+Q: Why is my *delete* / *mark as done* / *mark as not done* not working?
-Q: Please check the task index, it could likely to be invalid task index.
+A: Please check the task index, it could likely to be invalid task index.
 You can enter `list` or `/ls` to check the index for each tasks.

-5. Why deadline and event tasks even work without a description?
+Q: Why deadline and event tasks even work without a description?
-Q: That is not a bug!
+A: That is not a bug!
 It is meant to be like that.
 Sometimes, you just need a date to remind you about your remaining tasks :).

-6. Do I need to create a separate database while using this application?
+Q: Do I need to create a separate database while using this application?
-Q: No!
+A: No!
 It is totally fine if there is no database upon using this application.
 The application will create a text file called **tasklist.txt** store all your tasks.
    **tasklist.txt** will be in the same directory as your jar file.

 ## Future Updates